-Reigning as the top-speed king for nearly three years, the Bugatti Veyron 16.4 Super Sport recently lost its crown because of a technicality.
+Reigning as the top-speed king, for the fastest car in the world, for nearly three years, the Bugatti Veyron 16.4 Super Sport recently lost its crown as the fastest car in the world.
 Guinness World Records originally bestowed the title of Fastest Production Car on the 1,200-horsepower Veyron Super Sport after it recorded a two-way average speed of 267.8 miles per hour at the Volkswagen proving grounds near Wolfsburg, Germany, on June 26, 2010.
 Guinness has since withdrawn the title after if learned customers’ cars were limited to 257.9 miles per hour, calling the limiter a “modification”; Bugatti calls it a safety device.

 2) Hennessey Venom GT — 265.7 miles per hour (unofficial)

 All too happy to see the Veyron fall, Texas-based-tuner-turned-manufacturer Hennessey says it Venom GT, based heavily on the Lotus Exige, is the new speed king, reaching 265.7 miles per hour in two miles, two fewer miles compared to the Veyron’s top-speed run.
 It accomplished this feat on February 9, 2013, at the Naval Air Station Lemoore in Lemoore, California, and it has a video to prove it.
 With Hennessey claiming its Venom GT produces 1,244 horsepower and weighs only 2,743 pounds, we have no reason to believe it isn’t true.